 This documentation has been retired and might not be updated.
-The product, service, or technology mentioned in this content is no longer supported.
+The products, services, or technologies mentioned in this content are no longer supported.
 See CONVERT TO DELTA.

 CONVERT TO DELTA [ [db_name.]table_name | parquet.`<path-to-table>` ] [NO STATISTICS] [PARTITIONED BY (col_name1 col_type1, col_name2 col_type2, ...)]

 Convert an existing Parquet table to a Delta table in-place.
 This command lists all the files in the directory, creates a Delta Lake transaction log that tracks these files, and automatically infers the data schema by reading the footers of all Parquet files.
 The conversion process collects statistics to improve query performance on the converted Delta table.
 If you provide a table name, the metastore is also updated to reflect that the table is now a Delta table.

 Bypass statistics collection during the conversion process and finish conversion faster.
 After the table is converted to Delta Lake, you can use

 OPTIMIZE ZORDER BY to reorganize the data layout and generate statistics.